 Apply for a scholarship!

 We want to encourage our young members to pursue their dreams through financial support.
-That’s why the Blue Foundation offers annual scholarships to students each year.
+That’s why Blue Federal Credit Union offers annual scholarships to students each year.
 We’re able to offer these scholarships with help from Blue employees and members like you.

-This year, the Foundation will be awarding the following scholarships:
+This year, we'll be awarding the following scholarships:

 Award: $2,000 each

 Blue believes in helping students in our communities reach their educational goals.
 We'll be awarding six $2,000 scholarships in memory of Myrtle Knight to high school seniors in the communities we serve.

 - Be members of the credit union with a Share Savings account in their own name.